firstname.lastname@example.org Counselling in Oxford

 Other possible ways that therapy may be able to help you

--Enabling you to get your needs met without denying the needs of others
+-Discovering & enabling you to get your normal natural needs met without denying the needs of others (being assertive in relation to others)